Peak Rare Earths

 Venture Round in 2016

-Ashv Finance Limited is a non-banking finance company based in Mumbai, India, focused on providing tailored debt financing solutions to small and growing businesses, particularly those categorized as 'missing middle' enterprises.
-Established in 1998 and formerly known as Jain Sons Finlease Limited, the company specializes in offering collateral-free working capital loans and supply chain financing, including bill discounting loans targeted at sectors such as agriculture, clean energy, education, financial inclusion, healthcare, and water sanitation.
-Ashv Finance emphasizes support for early-stage, high-growth businesses by evaluating loan eligibility based on business cash flows rather than traditional collateral requirements.
-In addition to lending from its own resources, the company also arranges and syndicates debt from other sources, positioning itself as a comprehensive debt solutions provider for micro, small, and medium enterprises (MSMEs) in India.
+Ashv Finance Limited is a non-banking finance company based in Mumbai, India, dedicated to providing tailored debt financing solutions to small and growing businesses, particularly those classified as 'missing middle' enterprises.
+Incorporated in 1998 and rebranded in November 2020, the company specializes in offering collateral-free working capital loans and supply chain financing, including bill discounting loans for sectors such as agriculture, clean energy, education, healthcare, and water and sanitation.
+Ashv Finance focuses on supporting businesses by assessing their cash flow trajectories rather than relying solely on traditional collateral, positioning itself as a debt solutions provider for early-stage and high-growth enterprises.
+Through its innovative approach, Ashv Finance aims to empower micro, small, and medium enterprises (MSMEs) to unlock their growth potential and contribute positively to Environmental, Social, and Governance outcomes.

 Root Capital